paulcockrell/tagc-website/src/pages/index.md

     - image: /img/hft-course.jpg
       text: >
-        We have a full HFT 30 target course, laid out to STS specification, a 30 target plinking course, an outdoor plinking range and a 35 yard indoor range.
+        We have a full HFT 30 target course, laid out to STS specification, a 30 target practice course, an outdoor practice/zeroing range and a 35 yard indoor range.
     - image: /img/air-pistol.png
       text: >
         There is a very active pistol section which meets every Friday evening